Metrics that Matter: The New Viewability Standards for Mobile Video

 An expanded set of mobile app metrics for video viewability benchmarks

-Moat, the third-party verification partner for mobile ads, recently released H2 benchmarks for video viewability.
+Moat, the third-party verification partner for mobile ads, frequently releases its benchmarks for video viewability.
 They can point us to a standard to measure campaigns against — however, with the right mobile-first practices, you can double many of these metrics, as we’ll discuss.

 The top metrics that matter include:

-Benchmark: While the industry average for human and viewable rate for in-app mobile video is 47.4 percent, InMobi's is nearly double that at over 90 percent.
+Benchmark: While the industry average for human and viewable rate for in-app mobile video is around 50%, InMobi's is often nearly double that at over 90% in some quarters.

 - Audible and visible on complete (AVOC): Often, ads are seen but not heard.
 AVOC is a measurement of the percentage of impressions where the ad was visible and audible on completion and delivered to a human.

-Benchmark: According to Moat, the AVOC industry average is 22.5 percent, yet with the right ad standards in place, the benchmark for ads run with InMobi reaches 37.8 percent AVOC.
+Benchmark: According to Moat, the AVOC industry average is around 25%, yet with the right ad standards in place, the benchmark for ads run with InMobi often reach or exceed 38% AVOC.

 - Invalid traffic (IVT): IVT is the percentage of total unfiltered impressions delivered to a non-human endpoint.
 This may include General IVT (Spiders, Excessive Activity, and/or Data Center Traffic categories) and Sophisticated IVT (Invalid Proxy, Automated Browser, and/or Incongruous Browser Traffic categories).

-Benchmark: The industry average for IVT is 0.5 percent, and InMobi sees less invalid traffic at only 0.18 percent.
+Benchmark: The industry average for IVT is 0around.5%, and InMobi sees less invalid traffic at only 0.18% or even less.

 - Video completion quality score: This metric describes the percentage of video completions that were both visible and audible.
 It can be calculated as Audible and Visible on Complete Rate divided by Reached Complete Rate.

-Benchmark: While the quality completion score for the industry is 46.1 percent, InMobi's is 56.8 percent.
+Benchmark: While the quality completion score for the industry has been approximately 46.1%, InMobi's has been 56% or higher.

 - Moat video score: Moat video score, or MVS, is a video ad score ranging from 0 to 100.
 It benchmarks the sound, motion and sight aspects of a video.
 The score is based on the average percentage of the video that was audible and/or visible, amplified by the screen real estate.
 It assesses the quality of different video ad exposures on mobile and desktop devices.